-ADO_DEL.1.1D The developer shall document procedures for delivery of the TOE or parts of it to the user.

-ADO DEL.1.1C The developer shall use the delivery procedures.
+- 5.2.2.1.1 Developer action elements - ADO_DEL.1.1D The developer shall document procedures for delivery of the TOE or parts of it to the user. - ADO_DEL.1.2D The developer shall use the delivery procedure s. - 5.2.2.1.2 Content and presentation of evidence elements

-ADO DEL.1.1D The delivery documentation shall describe all procedures that are necessary to maintain security when distributing versions of the TOE to the user's site.
+ADO_DEL.1.1C The delivery documentation shall describe all procedures that are necessary to maintain security when distributing versions of the TOE to the user's site.

-ADO DEL.1.1E The Evaluator shall confirm that the information provided meets all the requirements for the content & presentation of evidence.
+ADO_DEL.1.1E The Evaluator shall confirm that the information provided meets all the requirements for the content & presentation of evidence.

-Application Note: The delivery procedures for the TOE can vary greatly and range from a shrink-wrapped box from a retail outlet to delivery by a field engineer.
+Application Note: The delivery procedures for the TOE can vary greatly and range from a shrinkwrapped box from a retail outlet to delivery by a field engineer.
 As such, there may be opportunities for third parties to tamper with the TOE delivery process.
 In these cases the developer should provide proven procedures or mechanisms to mitigate the threat.

-- 5.2.2.2 ADO_IGS.1 Installation, generation, and startup procedures. - 5.2.2.2.1 Developer action elements - ADO_IGS.1.1D The developer shall document procedures necessary for the secure installation, generation, and startup of the TOE. - 5.2.2.2.
-Content and presentation of evidence elements - ADO_IGS.1.1C The documentation shall confirm that the information provided meets all requirements for content and presentation of evidence. - 5.2.2.2.3 Evaluator action elements - ADO_IGS.1 .1E The evaluator shall determine that the installation, generation and startup procedures result in a secure configuration.
+5.2.2.2 ADO_IGS.1 Installation, generation, and startup procedures.

+5.2.2.1 Developer action elements

+ADO_IGS.1.1D The developer shall document procedures necessary for the secure installation, generation, and startup of the TOE.

+ADO_IGS.1.1C The documentation shall confirm that the information provided meets all requirements for content and presentation of evidence.

+5.2.2.3 Evaluator action elements

+ADO_IGS.11.E The evaluator shall determine that the installation, generation and startup procedures result in a secure configuration.